SomeOddCodeGuy/WilmerAI/Docs/_User_Documentation/Setup/Configuration/Workflow_Details/Workflows.md

 **This is the most important section.** The system's code confirms that variable substitution (`{...}`) is performed by node handlers on specific fields, not by the core workflow engine.
 This creates a critical distinction between what can and cannot be a variable.
-In general, variable usage is limited to systemprompt, prompt, and some input fields like those found on custom workflows.

 **The principle is: Configuration keys are static, content keys can be dynamic.**

 #### ✅ Fields that SUPPORT variables (Content)

 Below are the only fields that support variables.
-Any other fields on nodes will not replace variables within them
+Any other fields on nodes will not replace variables within them.

 * `prompt`
 * `systemPrompt`
+* `content` (e.g., in the `SaveCustomFile` node)
 * `promptToSearch` (and similar input fields on specialized nodes)
-* `filepath` (in `GetCustomFile`, the handler specifically processes variables for this field)
+* `filepath` (in `GetCustomFile` and `SaveCustomFile`, the handlers specifically process variables for this field)
 * `scoped_variables` (in `CustomWorkflow` nodes, to pass the variables into the workflow being called)